sst/guide/_examples/how-to-add-cognito-authentication-to-a-serverless-api.md

 $ npm install
 ```

 By default, our app will be deployed to an environment (or stage) called `dev` and the `us-east-1` AWS region.
-This can be changed in the `sst.json` in your project root.
+This can be changed in the `sst.config.ts` in your project root.

 ```js {5-10}
 import { SSTConfig } from "sst";